codatio/codat-docs/docs/using-the-api/supplemental-data.md

 ## What is supplemental data?

 Supplemental data is additional data you can include in Codat's standard data types.
-Where integrations contain fields not supported by our out-of-the-box data model, you can use supplemental data to fetch, create, or update these fields alongside our standard ones.
+Integrations may contain fields not supported by our out-of-the-box data model, so you can use supplemental data to fetch, create, or update these fields alongside our standard ones.

 For example, to pull our `suppliers` data type from Xero, we use Xero's [Contacts](https://developer.xero.com/documentation/api/accounting/contacts) endpoint.
 While we already include many of the properties of that endpoint in our standard data model, some properties, like supplier bank account details (`BankAccountDetails`), are not included.